Eddy Gordo: Reception

+Eddy's hairstyle in Tekken 8 has received some controversy as being "so overused in recent works of fiction in what has become a reductive trope for men of color in the industry."
+Inverse felt that Eddy's and Heihachi's absence of the initial game was felt until the trailer that promoted them.
+Vandal commented that Eddy's new design divided the fanbase due to his new haircut as it came across as a generic character and come across as similar to actor Michael B. Jordan.
+However, the fact that he retains his classic look as an alternative resulted in a comment from Vandal as a positive for the one wanting such take.
+VG427 lamented that early trailers did not show Eddy's gameplay but they enjoyed the motion capture given to the character's model as it helped to further detail his fighting style as well as facial expressions.
+Destructoid noted that Eddy was a fan-favorite since his introduction due to how he continues having a role in the story and is still playable alongside Christie uses a similar fighting style, making his return in Tekken 8 welcome.
+In retrospect, PCGamer called Eddy as easy for newcomers as "The guy your pal who's never touched a fighting game picks and mashes their way to victory with." and that Eddy keeps being as easy to play as in previous installments which attracted criticism from players in Reddit who claimed Eddy continues being easy to use in Tekken 8 against skilled players.

 Cultural impact

-According to Eoin Lyons at Balls.ie, capoeira was "single handedly" introduced in Ireland by Eddy.
-Professional wrestler Kofi Kingston stated, "...guys like Eddy Gordo are very unique characters.
+In a 2009 interview, professional wrestler Kofi Kingston stated that "guys like Eddy Gordo are very unique characters.
 When he was introduced into the Tekken series he was the guy everybody was talking about.
 People knew about Capoeira but they didn't really know what it was all about as far as moves and stuff."
 He also stated, "I watch a character like Eddy Gordo in 'Tekken' and his capoeira style, and its characters like that that I like to take from because of how they stand out."
-Fellow professional wrestler MVP attributed one of his moves called "Malicious Intent" to Eddy Gordo, calling it "a variation of one of [Eddy's] spinning kicks."
-MVP also considers Eddy Gordo as one of his favorite video game characters.
-Dane Cook referred to Eddy Gordo in the track "Struck by a Vehicle" from his second album Retaliation, joking that when someone gets struck by a car it "sends you flipping through the air like Eddy Gordo from Tekken when someone doesn't know how to do combos and they're just hitting the buttons randomly."
+Fellow pro wrestler MVP called Eddy Gordo one of his favorite video game characters, and attributed his "Malicious Intent" in-ring move to the character, calling it "a variation of one of his spinning kicks."
+On the track "Struck By a Vehicle" from his 2005 album Retaliation, Dane Cook joked that someone being struck by a car "sends you flipping through the air like Eddy Gordo from Tekken when someone doesn't know how to do combos and they're just hitting the buttons randomly."